 Last week, President Trump named Colorado lawyer George Mentz to the Commission on Presidential Scholars, which chooses academically excelling high school seniors to honor with a national award.
-Mentz's expertise for the role apparently comes from running a company that allegedly gives skills certificates to unqualified applicants, and also authoring several books that tell readers how the Illuminati can help them get the most out of life, reports The Denver Post.
+Mentz is "a prolific author of self-help Illuminati books and operator of an education company that sells more than a hundred types of certifications," reports The Denver Post.

 Mentz, a longtime Trump supporter and donor, is the author of The Illuminati Secret Laws of Money, The Illuminati Handbook, 50 Laws of Power of the Illuminati, and 100 Secrets and Habits of the Illuminati for Life Success.
 Several of those books are co-authored with someone named "Magus Incognito," and generally share how mindfulness can lead to prosperity.
 Mentz cautioned The Denver Post about getting "too excited" about his word choice, essentially saying the term "Illuminati" is used as a marketing tactic.

 Mentz is also the current owner of the Global Academy of Finance and Management and former CEO of the American Academy of Financial Management, both of which "award certifications, allowing applicants to add an alphabet soup of titles after their names," The Denver Post writes.

 Applicants who already have certain professional designations, like a CFA or CPA can simply take the test without going through the course.
 In some cases, they can skip the test altogether and just pay for the certification, according to George Mentz, the Academy's general counsel.

 "It's not a comprehensive course," Mr. Mentz says.
 "That's why we call it a certification, not a designation."
 [The Wall Street Journal]